-I haven’t posted anything to this blog in over a year.
+I haven’t posted anything to this blog for sometime.

 My commitment has not waned to increasing sustainability awareness and advancing the voices of those acting on behalf of Mother Earth and her children.
 We continue to add these voices to